 - Liked to mix sour cream and heavy cream for cooking.

 - Use vermouth instead of white wine in cooking since the former keeps better.”

 Julia Child was with us for 92 years (Aug.
-15, 1912-August 13, 2004) and would be 101 today.
+15, 1912-August 13, 2004).
 We at the National Peanut Board salute the wonderful Julia Child and the impact she’s had on our American food culture.